 The virtual population in this example is represented by virtual patients, specified as distinct sets of patient-specific parameter values.
-Suppose that, based on prior knowledge or sensitivity analysis on page 1-41 of the model, the tumor growth is sensitive to these model parameters: L0, L1, w0, k1, k2, and $Cl\Central$ .
+Suppose that, based on prior knowledge or sensitivity analysis of the model (for example, see "Find Important Tumor Growth Parameters with Local Sensitivity Analysis Using SimBiology Model Analyzer" on page 1-135), the tumor growth is sensitive to these model parameters: L0, L1, w0, k1, k2, and Cl_Central.
 Assuming that these biological parameters follow the lognormal distribution (and must always be positive), you can generate virtual patients that represent different parameter values drawn from the joint lognormal distribution.